Keepsake bear photo tutorial

 Paws – How to Sew Perfect Paws on a Memory Bear

 1 – Attach the paws to the legs one at a time.
 Attach them with the right sides of the fabric together.
 Pin center point U of the paw to the end of the seam S of the leg.
 Then pin center point V of the paw to the end of the seam T of the leg, make sure the edges of the fabric are perfectly lined up.
 First push the pins through from the paw pad to the leg fabric.
 Once you have pinned all the way round, turn the leg over and insert pins into each gap pinning from the leg fabric through to the paw fabric.

 2 – Put the paw pad face downwards on your sewing machine to sew.
 Go slowly and carefully.
 Getting a really smooth line of stitches now will make your finished bear look really neat and well presented.
 Once you have sewn all the way round so you finish stitching where you started, clip the curves.
 Snip as close as you can to your stitches without snipping through them.
 The snips allow the fabric to curve nicely once it is stuffed.
 If you skip this stage it will pull your fabric out of alignment

 3 – Take out all the pins and clip the curves, or use your pinking shears, all the way round the paw.
 As before, be careful not to snip through your stitching line.

 1 – Turn the arms and legs through so they are right side out.
 Pin the tops of the arms down so they don’t get in the way of the neck seam.
-Keep the bear’s body wrong side facing out
+Keep or turn the bear’s body so the right side is facing inwards

-2 – Turn your bear’s head through so the right side is facing out.
+2 – Turn your bear’s head through so the right side is facing outwards

 3 – Pin the head inside the body so that the fabric is right sides together.
 Ensure the central dart of the muzzle is lined up with the central seam of the tummy and the side seams of the head are lined up with the side seams of the body, nest the seams and pin.